‘Alaskan Bush People’ Rumors: Fans Blame Brown Family Haters For Show’s Demise?

 The Brown family just can’t seem to keep themselves out of trouble.
-According to the latest Alaskan Bush People rumors, it’s not the Brown family’s fault that their show may be cancelled; it’s their “haters” and their terrible stories!
+According to the latest Alaskan Bush People rumors, it’s not the Brown family’s fault that their show may be canceled; it’s their “haters” and their terrible stories!

 A Homemade Bear Fence Will Keep Browntown Safe | Alaskan Bush People https://t.co/px2GZWbrV8 #cutthecable pic.twitter.com/QpjcYn8dm7